-When BIND 9 is built with native PKCS#11 support, the label is a PKCS#11 URI string in the format pkcs11:keyword\ =value[;\ keyword\ =value;...].
-Keywords include token, which identifies the HSM; object, which identifies the key; and pin-source, which identifies a file from which the HSM's PIN code can be obtained.
-The label is stored in the on-disk private file.

-If the label contains a pin-source field, tools using the generated key files are able to use the HSM for signing and other operations without any need for an operator to manually enter a PIN.
-Note: Making the HSM's PIN accessible in this manner may reduce the security advantage of using an HSM; use caution with this feature.
+-n nametype

-- -n nametype This option specifies the owner type of the key.
+This option specifies the owner type of the key.
 The value of nametype must either be ZONE (for a DNSSEC zone key (KEY/DNSKEY)), HOST or ENTITY (for a key associated with a host (KEY)), USER (for a key associated with a user (KEY)), or OTHER (DNSKEY).
-These values are case-insensitive. - -C This option enables compatibility mode, which generates an old-style key, without any metadata.
-By default, dnssec-keyfromlabel includes the key's creation date in the metadata stored with the private key; other dates may be set there as well, including publication date, activation date, etc. Keys that include this data may be incompatible with older versions of BIND; the -C option suppresses them. - -c class This option indicates that the DNS record containing the key should have the specified class.
-If not specified, class IN is used. - -f flag This option sets the specified flag in the flag field of the KEY/DNSKEY record.
-The only recognized flags are KSK (Key-Signing Key) and REVOKE. - -G This option generates a key, but does not publish it or sign with it.
-This option is incompatible with -P and -A. - -h This option prints a short summary of the options and arguments to dnssec-keyfromlabel. - -K directory This option sets the directory in which the key files are to be written. - -k This option generates KEY records rather than DNSKEY records. - -L ttl This option sets the default TTL to use for this key when it is converted into a DNSKEY RR.
+These values are case-insensitive.

+This option enables compatibility mode, which generates an old-style key, without any metadata.
+By default, dnssec-keyfromlabel includes the key's creation date in the metadata stored with the private key; other dates may be set there as well, including publication date, activation date, etc. Keys that include this data may be incompatible with older versions of BIND; the -C option suppresses them.

+This option indicates that the DNS record containing the key should have the specified class.
+If not specified, class IN is used.

+-f flag

+This option sets the specified flag in the flag field of the KEY/DNSKEY record.
+The only recognized flags are KSK (Key-Signing Key) and REVOKE.

+This option generates a key, but does not publish it or sign with it.
+This option is incompatible with -P and -A.

+This option prints a short summary of the options and arguments to dnssec-keyfromlabel.

+This option sets the directory in which the key files are to be written.

+$-\mathbf{k}$

+This option generates KEY records rather than DNSKEY records.

+This option sets the default TTL to use for this key when it is converted into a DNSKEY RR.
 This is the TTL used when the key is imported into a zone, unless there was already a DNSKEY RRset in place, in which case the existing TTL would take precedence.
-Setting the default TTL to 0 or none removes it. - -p protocol This option sets the protocol value for the key.
+Setting the default TTL to 0 or none removes it.

+-p protocol

+This option sets the protocol value for the key.
 The protocol is a number between 0 and 255.
 The default is 3 (DNSSEC).
-Other possible values for this argument are listed in RFC 2535 and its successors. - -S key This option generates a key as an explicit successor to an existing key.
+Other possible values for this argument are listed in RFC 2535 and its successors.

+-S key

+This option generates a key as an explicit successor to an existing key.
 The name, algorithm, size, and type of the key are set to match the predecessor.
 The activation date of the new key is set to the inactivation date of the existing one.
 The publication date is set to the activation date minus the prepublication interval, which defaults to 30 days.

-- -t type This option indicates the type of the key. type must be one of AUTHCONF, NOAUTHCONF, NOAUTH, or NOCONF.
+This option indicates the type of the key. type must be one of AUTHCONF, NOAUTHCONF, NOAUTH, or NOCONF.
 The default is AUTHCONF.
-AUTH refers to the ability to authenticate data, and CONF to the ability to encrypt data. - -v level This option sets the debugging level. - -V This option prints version information. - -y This option allows DNSSEC key files to be generated even if the key ID would collide with that of an existing key, in the event of either key being revoked.
+AUTH refers to the ability to authenticate data, and CONF to the ability to encrypt data.

+This option allows DNSSEC key files to be generated even if the key ID would collide with that of an existing key, in the event of either key being revoked.
 (This is only safe to enable if RFC 5011 trust anchor maintenance is not used with either of the keys involved.)